Gipetto/site/_posts/2005-07-19-a_moose_once_bit_my_sister.md

 I was a little worried at first that I had blown the night since I waited so long to get tickets.
 Fortunately there were plenty of tickets on sale up to the start of the show (which eventually sold out) and we were able to join Angie and Charlie who had been there since 5:30!
 They saved some great seats for us, but wow, 5:30.
 The show started around 8:30 and we didn't actually get home until 11:45.
 Thanks again to Angie and Charlie.

-#### You mother was a hamster and your father smelt of elderberries
+#### You mother was a hamster and your father smelt of elderberries!

 Ah, so many quotable lines, I could keep going.
 All I can really say now is that if you have an outdoor movie program in your area, go, just once, especially if they're playing a classic such as this.
 I don't think I would have come out for _Terms of Endearment_ but probably would have shown up for _Attack of the Killer Tomatoes_ or _The Rocky Horror Picture Show_ just because the audiences that would attend shows like that are worthwhile company.